vladikcomper/MegaPCM/docs/Sample_table_format.md

         - `TTT` - sample type (set by `TYPE_NONE`, `TYPE_PCM`, `TYPE_PCM_TURBO`, `TYPE_DPCM` or `TYPE_DPCM_TURBO`);
         - `L` - loop sample flag (`FLAGS_LOOP`).
 - `mysample.pitch` - returns sample's internal pitch values (converted from Sample Rate to 0..$FF scale);
-    - **NOTE:** Due to technical limitatation, this setting only works if Sample Rate was specified in the sample table.
+    - **NOTE:** Due to technical limitations this setting only works if Sample Rate was specified in the sample table.
 When you ask Mega PCM to auto-detect rate for you, `.pitch` property isn't available.

 These properties can be used to conveniently replace manually-tracked values: